Gauntlet173/F19Law599CodingTheLaw/syllabus.md

 Discussion Topic: 	Automated Legal Reasoning and Bias
 Tool Survey:		Legal Interview Tools (Docassemble, QnA, A2JAuthor, etc.)
 Technical Learning:	Assignment 5
-Project: 		Proposals for projects involving third-party customers must be received by the end of this class for approval by the instructor.
-Iron Tech Lawyer Invitational: If any final projects would like to be considered for submission to the Georgetown Iron Tech Lawyer Invitational, I must know by the end of this class.

-### Class 6 - October 18, 2019
+### Class 6 - October 11, 2019

 Required Reading: 	Lauritsen, Steenhuis (Link to be provided)
 Discussion Topic: 	Regulating the Quality of Automated Legal Services
 Tool Survey: 		Declarative Logic Programming Languages (Flora-2/ErgoAI, Accord Ergo, Blawx, etc.)
 Technical Learning:	Assignment 6
+Project: 		Proposals for projects involving third-party customers must be received by the end of this class for approval by the instructor.
+Iron Tech Lawyer Invitational: If any final projects would like to be considered for submission to the Georgetown Iron Tech Lawyer Invitational, I must know by the end of this class.

-### Class 7 - October 25, 2019
+### Class 7 - October 18, 2019

 Required Reading:
 * Report on Privacy in Legal Apps From Ontario Privacy Commissioner (tentatively)